Richard Grant Hiskey

 Richard G. Hiskey (May 21, 1929 – July 28, 2016) was an American chemist and Alumni Distinguished Professor of Chemistry at University of North Carolina at Chapel Hill.
-Dr. Hiskey joined the Department of Chemistry of the University of North Carolina at Chapel Hill in 1958.
-He served in various capacities within the university including Director of Graduate Studies (1965-1970) and Chairman of the Department (1970-1975), (elected) Chairman of the Division of Natural Sciences from 1975 to 1981, and Faculty Representative to the Atlantic Coast Conference and National Association of Intercollegiate Athletics (1985-1995).
+Hiskey joined the department of chemistry of the University of North Carolina at Chapel Hill in 1958.
+He served in various capacities within the university, including director of graduate studies (1965-1970) and chairman of the department (1970-1975), (elected) chairman of the division of natural sciences from 1975 to 1981, and faculty representative to the Atlantic Coast Conference and National Association of Intercollegiate Athletics (1985-1995).